Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```
 【Description 】
-    Voice intercom is divided into one-way intercom and two-way intercom, one-way intercom can only have one party talking at the same time.
+    The Voice intercom has a half-duplex and full-duplex, half-duplex can only have one party talking at the same time.

 【Be applicable】
     [device supportFullDuplex] == YES Support two-way intercom